Manage Portal-Only Accounts in JSM Cloud: Revoke Access & Delete Impact

 Where to revoke access or delete a portal-only customer account?

-• To access the required page with the improved user management experience, click Products, choose the site name from the left menu, and select Portal customers.
+To access the required page with the improved user management experience, click Apps, choose the site name from the left menu under Sites, and select Portal-only customers under Jira Service Management.

-After reaching the Portal customers page, select the three-dotted icon in front of the corresponding user and select either Revoke access or Delete account:
+After reaching the Portal customers page, select the three-dotted icon in front of the corresponding user and select either Revoke access or Delete customer.

 Revoke access consequences

-5. The customer's portal-only account can be reactivated at any time on the same page by clicking the three-dotted icon and selecting Grant access.
+The customer's portal-only account can be reactivated at any time on the same page by clicking the three-dotted icon and selecting Grant access.
 All previous user references will be kept.
+Note: Reactivating users without granting product access ensures their account is active while avoiding license consumption.

-1. The customer account will be completely wiped out, hence losing access to the instance's customer portal.
+The customer account will be completely wiped out, hence losing access to the instance's customer portal.
+Note: Deleting an account follows a 14-day grace period during which the account cannot be re-invited or expedited for deletion.

-5. No reference is kept on the account's email address.
+No reference is kept on the account's email address.
 If the same customer is re-invited to the instance in the future, it will be a brand new account without any correlation with the previously existing account.
+Note: Email updates for accounts must be managed through the user's identity provider, not directly within Jira.